ErikGiezen/Getting-cleanig-data/CodeBook.md

 <li>std(): Standard deviation</li>
 </ul>

-Features are normalized and bounded within [-1,1]
+Features are normalized, flouting point values and bounded within [-1,1]

 ##Tidy dataset
 The tidy dataset contains for eacht subject and activty combination the mean